 Myth #7: If you go see a spine specialist, you will always end up having surgery

 Only about five percent of those with back problems end up needing surgery.
 There are specific situations, based on your medical condition, when surgery is necessary.
 But most back injuries never require surgery.
 An orthopaedic spine specialist would only recommend surgery after all other treatment interventions were unsuccessful.

 Orthopaedic spine doctors in the Triangle

 Cary Orthopaedic Spine Center is the region’s only comprehensive spine specialty practice, offering full-service care to patients who suffer from neck and back pain or spinal disorders.
-Our highly-skilled, fellowship-trained spine specialists take a personal approach in treating patients, working to ensure the best outcomes for each and every individual.
+Our highly-skilled, fellowship-trained spine specialists take a personal approach to treating patients, working to ensure the best outcomes for each and every individual.
 Make an appointment with one of our spine specialists today.